A few years ago, I saved this statement that I found in a magazine or online:

 A few years ago, Southland Log Homes developed tailored log home packages for hurricane-damaged regions in Florida.
 Here’s an update:

-Log homes offer amazing protection from natural disasters.
-Note the following 3 experiences:
+Log homes offer amazing protection from natural disasters, as seen by these 6 unique log home owner experiences:

-(c) In 1973 a log home survived a flood in Vermont by floating down the river after its foundation had been undercut by flood waters.”
+- In 1973 a log home survived a flood in Vermont by floating down the river after its foundation had been undercut by flood waters.

 What You Can Do…